matvej-g/transcendence/notes_milena.md

 ## to talk about in next team meeting (or write on slack)
 - Ask if 3 weeks blackhole salvation is possible for Ivan
 - Ask if new eval date 24.01. would be fine for everyone
+- Ivan did parts of me ->
+-

 ## questions for Nico
 - how does frontend and backend connect to each other?
 - in example of user management -> who will write the typescript?
 Me or Ivan?